25icecreamflavors/CoT-ensembles/README.md

 # CoT-ensembles

+### How to run the code?

+Follow links to kaggle notebooks.
+Then you can fork the notebooks and run them on kaggle.
+Everything should work then.

 The dataset preparation - [link to kaggle notebook](https://www.kaggle.com/code/manwithaflower/prompts-dataset-preparation)

 Running a blooom model (bloom-1b7) - [link to kaggle notebook](https://www.kaggle.com/code/manwithaflower/bloom-1b7-gsm8k)